Kicked-Ising Quantum Battery: ---End Matter---

 and $e^{-iH^{zz}_K}=\prod_{j=1}^N \text{RX}_j(2b)$, where subindices indicate the qubits where gates are applied.
-A similar decomposition is used for the non-uniform KIC case after the maps $2J\mapsto 2J\Delta t_i$ and $2b\mapsto 2b\Delta t_i$.
-Moreover, it is possible to write the initial state, ground state of $H_0=(\omega_0/2)\sum_{i=1}^N \sigma^y_i$, as $\ket{\psi(0)} = [\text{RX}(\frac{\pi}{2})\ket{0}]^{\otimes N}$.
-So, it is possible to exactly implement both KIC and r-KIC models on current IBM platforms and compare the results obtained with the exact ones for benchmarking purposes.
-See~\figlabel{fig:experiment} for a schematic of the \textsc{ibm\_torino} qubit coupling map, where the $N=104$ qubits used are marked and~\figlabel{fig:circuit} for the gate decompositions of our experiments.
-The resources needed are attached in~\tablabel{tab:resources} in terms of the system size, number of kicks and boundary conditions considered.
+A similar decomposition is used for the nonuniform KIC case after the maps $2J\mapsto 2J\Delta t_i$ and $2b\mapsto 2b\Delta t_i$.
+Moreover, it is possible to write the initial state, GS of $H_0=(\omega_0/2)\sum_{i=1}^N \sigma^y_i$, as $\ket{\psi(0)} = [\text{RX}(\frac{\pi}{2})\ket{0}]^{\otimes N}$.
+So, both uniform and nonuniform models can be exactly implemented on current IBM platforms and compare the results obtained with the exact ones for benchmarking purposes.
+See~\figlabel{fig:circuit} for the gate decompositions of our experiments and~\figlabel{fig:experiment} for a schematic of the \textsc{ibm\_torino} qubit coupling map, where the $N=104$ qubits used are marked. \tablabel{tab:resources} includes the resources needed in terms of the system size, number of kicks and boundary conditions considered.

 One of the quantities to monitor along the evolution is the injected energy $E_N(\tau) = (\omega_0/2)\sum_{i=1}^N \braket{\sigma^\alpha_i}_\tau$.
 In order to measure Pauli expectation values, we can sample our circuit after rotating into their corresponding basis.
 While for Pauli-Z values no rotation is needed, for Pauli-Y the gate product $\text{RZ}(\frac{\pi}{2})\text{RX}(\frac{\pi}{2})$ is required right before measuring.
 To estimate the energy uncertainty from the sampled bitstrings, we use the propagation of uncertainties as a function of the Pauli expectation values.
 Each bit position can be treated as a Bernoulli variable, where if a bit $b$ has a probability $p$ of being 1, its variance is given by $\mathbb{V}(b)=p(1-p)$.
 For KIC, its variance reads as